Welcome to CToasterWnd, an MFC class which provides a UI control

 - Provides for title text, body text and an icon in the toast window (CToasterWnd::m_sTitle,

-- A close button is provided which takes advantage of XP Themes if running
+- A close button is provided which takes advantage of Windows Themes.

 - Fonts used for the title and body text are customizable (CToasterWnd::m_fontTitle

 - Colors for the title text and body text are customizable (CToasterWnd::m_colorTitle

 - The layout of the title text and body text are customizable (CToasterWnd::m_dwTitleStyle

 and CToasterWnd::m_dwTextStyle).
 This allows the text to be aligned, centred,

 - The background color of the window is customizable (CToasterWnd::m_colorBackground).